29 Oct 2024

 Annuity vs drawdown – what's the difference?

-Our annuity rates have risen by 30% in two years.
+Annuity rates in the UK have risen in the last few years.
 Is now the best time to buy an annuity?
 We look at what this means for your retirement income.